Find Affordable College Courses

 New York, NY

-Our 2023 rankings named New York University the best school in New York for urban and regional planning students.
-Located in the large city of New York, NYU is a private not-for-profit college with a fairly large student population.
+Our analysis found New York University to be the best school for urban and regional planning students who want to pursue a degree in New York.
+Located in the city of New York, NYU is a private not-for-profit college with a fairly large student population.

-Full Urban & Regional Planning at New York University Report
+Read full report on Urban & Regional Planning at New York University

 The excellent programs at Columbia University in the City of New York helped the school earn the #2 place on this year’s ranking of the best urban and regional planning schools in New York.
 Columbia is a very large private not-for-profit school located in the city of New York.